Categories

 Heat-erasable pen

 A work of warning about the Frixion brand of pens: Although these seem to be very popular with quilters and dressmakers, they have not been developed for use on fabric.
 They are supposed to disappear after the application of heat but there are warnings on the pack that it may return if the item is subject to temperatures lower than 10º.
-In my experience, I’ve seen the marks return at higher temperatures than that, and I’ve also seen ‘bleaching’ on darker fabrics.
+In my experience, I’ve seen the marks return at higher temperatures than that, and I’ve also seen ‘bleaching’ occur on darker fabrics.

-Whatever you use, you should firstly test that it can be removed from the fabric without leaving a stain.
+Final note: Whatever you use, you should firstly test that it can be removed from the fabric without leaving a stain.

 Where to mark?